 Citing the findings from a just-completed national survey of 2033 adults that showed only 4% of adults have a biblical worldview as the basis of their decision-making. ...Although most people own a Bible and know some of its content, our research found that most Americans have little idea how to integrate core biblical principles to form a unified and meaningful response to the challenges and opportunities of life.
 We're often more concerned with survival amidst chaos than with experiencing truth and significance.

-8. Most importantly, we feel that God has called us to homeschool, that He has put this desire in our hearts.
+I desperately want our children to be set apart, and be okay with being set apart.
+Nothing would please me more than to raise and educate them to see everything through a biblical lens. - Most importantly, we feel that God has called us to homeschool, that He has put this desire in our hearts.
 I pray that He will 'open the eyes of our hearts' to seek His will throughout our schooling days.

 Saturday, August 04, 2007